-In September 1993, Tia Jolie and her partner were blessed with another star in her eye, Melissa Joyce.
+In September 1993, Tia Jolie was blessed with her first daughter.
 As much as Tia Jolie loved her Air Force career, she knew that her primary calling was one of being a parent.
-Tia Jolie’s desire to spend more time with her family was so intense that she spent many evenings and weekends searching out other endeavors that may one day allow her the time and money to work from home full-time—a concept that made her partner fearful and anxious.
-No less, she could not stand the thought that a subsequent overseas assignment might take her away from her young ones, and she swore she would find a way to avoid that whole issue.
+Tia Jolie’s desire to spend more time with her family was so intense that she spent many evenings and weekends seeking ways to work from home.

 In early 1994, Tia Jolie advised her commander that she could not be accepting further promotions within the Air Force.
-As if he did not hear, Tia Jolie’s commander ordered to attend Squadron Officers’ School at Maxwell AFB, Alabama.
+As if he did not hear, Tia Jolie’s commander ordered her to attend Squadron Officers’ School at Maxwell AFB, Alabama.
 Tia Jolie dutifully attended—though under duress—and returned as a Distinguished Graduate from that school.

-Later that year, Tia Jolie met the struggle of her life realizing that her marriage was no longer viable and her partner wanted to move out of state with her children.
-Saddled with pending orders to Korea that did not permit her to have a family with her, Tia Jolie filed for divorce then agreed to allow her partner to move back to Texas.
-She spent early-1995 alone and re-dedicated herself to improving her mind, body, and spirit while seeking to salvage her decimated estate.
+Later that year, Tia Jolie met the struggle of her life realizing that her marriage was no longer viable.
+Saddled with pending orders to Korea that did not permit her to have a family with her, Tia Jolie filed for divorce then agreed to a co-parenting arrangement for her three children.
+During her times alone, she re-dedicated herself to improving her mind, body, and spirit while seeking to salvage her decimated estate.

 Newly divorced, Tia Jolie’s routine outside of work involved going to the gym, talking to her priest, and reading books.
-A church friend and weight-lifting buddy suggested she meet a friend of hers to see if she could help her because she, too, was recently divorced from an obsessive compulsive spouse.
+A church friend and weight-lifting friend suggested she meet a friend of his to see if she could help her because she, too, was recently divorced from an obsessive-compulsive spouse.